 Your deduction for the decline in value of horticultural plants is based on the capital expenditure incurred in establishing the plants.
-This does not include expenditure on the initial clearing of the land.
-It may include, for example:
+This does not include the cost of purchasing or leasing land, or expenditure on draining swamp or low-lying land or on clearing the land.
+It would include, for example: